20 Positive Affirmations for Work to Boost Team Motivation

 Your Members Want to Feel Loved

-As the leader, you should be a nurturer to your team members.
+As a leader, your role is to be a nurturer to your team members.
 They want to feel that you care about them and their feelings.
 They should feel more than just tools to get you to your goals.

 The affirmations should, therefore, come from your heart and feel real.
 They should show that you truly believe in them and are not just saying the words.
 They should display the affection you feel for the members.

 No one likes to feel that everything would go on the same if they were or weren’t part of the team.
 Every member wants to feel recognized for the part they play and feel that you intentionally chose them for that role.